alitto/pond/README.md

 Each worker pool instance exposes useful metrics that can be queried through the following methods:

 - `pool.RunningWorkers() int64`: Current number of running workers
-- `pool.SubmittedTasks() uint64`: Total number of tasks submitted since the pool was created
+- `pool.SubmittedTasks() uint64`: Total number of tasks submitted since the pool was created and before it was stopped.
+This includes tasks that were dropped because the queue was full
 - `pool.WaitingTasks() uint64`: Current number of tasks in the queue that are waiting to be executed
 - `pool.SuccessfulTasks() uint64`: Total number of tasks that have successfully completed their execution since the pool was created
 - `pool.FailedTasks() uint64`: Total number of tasks that completed with panic since the pool was created
 - `pool.CompletedTasks() uint64`: Total number of tasks that have completed their execution either successfully or with panic since the pool was created
+- `pool.DroppedTasks() uint64`: Total number of tasks that were dropped because the queue was full since the pool was created

 In our [Prometheus example](./examples/prometheus/main.go) we showcase how to configure collectors for these metrics and expose them to Prometheus.